anadynamics/anadynamics.github.io/docs/config.md

 ```
 tool_pdb_norm,n
 ```
 Read the input PDB and renumber its atoms and residues.
-Write the output PDB to tool_pdb_norm.
+Be aware that his tool won't fix every error in your PDB.
+Writes the output PDB to tool_pdb_norm.

 ```
 tool_aa_to_ca,a